 #17: For Long Wavy Hair

-Wolf cuts have cemented themselves as a staple for all hair types- long and wavy, super straight, ultra curly, and everything in between.
-The wolf cut provides movement and bounce that’s beneficial to any hair texture.
-To achieve the complete look you have to dip your hands in some product.
-Try adding a root lifter or volumizer to your blow-drying routine for extra oomph, or even a dry texture spray to your ends after styling.
+Wolf cuts have cemented as a staple for all hair types- long and wavy, super straight, ultra curly, and everything in between.
+The wolf cut provides movement and bounce that benefit any hair texture.
+You must dip your hands in some products to achieve the complete look.
+Try adding a root lifter or volumizer to your blow-drying routine for extra oomph or even a dry texture spray to your ends after styling.

 #18: On Long Straight Hair

-Wolf cuts are buzzing right now as they’re a super flattering option for long, straight hair.
+Wolf cuts are buzzing now as they’re a super flattering option for long, straight hair.

 The main component of this wolf cut on long straight hair is layers.
 Lots and lots of choppy, chunky layers.
-This technique lends itself to straighter locks as it creates a texture that the hair doesn’t already have.
+This technique lends itself to straighter locks, creating a texture that the hair doesn’t already have.

 #19: Long and Shaggy

 The wolf cut can also be longer, softer, and shaggier- like this more romantic version of the popular crop.
 This wolf cut with layers is a more “extreme” shag mullet version that goes well with medium-length or longer-length tresses.
 Depending on how you style it, you can still achieve the bouncy romance of its shaggy 1970’s predecessor.

 This wolf cut hairdo consists of shaggy bangs and many shaggy layers with a combination of a mullet cut on longer hair.
 This allows for longer hair in the back and shorter in the front, which is perfect for hip-length hair to achieve more volume and movement.
 A wolf cut with long hair makes updos like a high ponytail possible.